 How can a Cash for College workshop help me?

 Cash for College workshops will offer you free, professional help to fill out the financial aid forms that are often daunting for first-time filers.
-Plus, you could win an extra $1,000 scholarship just for attending a workshop and completing the FASFA and the Cal Grant GPA Verification form by March 2.
+Plus, you will be entered into a drawing for a $2,000 scholarship just for attending a workshop and completing the FASFA and the Cal Grant GPA Verification form by March 2.